 Therapeutic Recreation EmphasisPage address: http://ahn.mnsu.edu/rpls/therapeuticrecreationprogram.html

 Welcome to the Therapeutic Recreation (TR) program.
-TR is a profession where you help people with disabilities, illnesses and limiting conditions discover and nurture their passions.
+TR is a profession where you help people with disabilities, illnesses and limiting conditions discover and nurture their recreation and leisure passions.
 This, in turn, contributes to their living well and flourishing as human beings.
-Through leisure, people find meaning and purpose, become healthier and improve their functioning.
+Through recreation and leisure, people find meaning and purpose, become healthier and improve their functioning.

 The curriculum consists of general recreation courses and five TR courses.
 Students who want to become nationally certified must complete an additional 18 credits of supportive coursework.
 Supportive courses include human anatomy and physiology, abnormal psychology and human development across the lifespan.
 The remaining credits are earned in the social sciences and humanities.
 Examples of such courses include: Introduction to Psychology, Introduction to Sociology, Sensitivity to Disability, and Ethics.
 This document identifies MSU, Mankato courses that fulfill general education requirements and oftentimes the supportive coursework requirement for national certification.